Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/staticdefense/emplacement_weapons.md

 |[upgrade_display]{upgrade:"immersiveintelligence:emplacement/tesla"}|
 This Emplacement is the bigger and more refined variant of the [Tesla Coil](teslaCoil) and deals [higher damage in expanded range].
 The weapon is a good choice against [soft targets], who happened to come too close.
 Thanks to its advanced control systems, the weapon can differentiate between friend and foe.
 # tesla1
 Due to being energy-powered, [it does not require ammunition] - only a constant supply of electricity.
 Its drawbacks are a low range of attack and high energy consumption.
+It is most effective in waterlogged areas, as the wet environment will prevent use of the [anti-static mesh](light_engineer_armor#10) that completely negates it.
 # ir_observer0
 **Infrared Observer**
 |[upgrade_display]{upgrade:"immersiveintelligence:emplacement/infrared_observer"}|